 - 1.4.1 Membership of TSNZ shall consist of Ordinary Members, Life Members, Associations, Clubs and Cooperating Affiliated Bodies as defined in this Section. - 1.4.2 The following shall be recognized upon payment of the appropriate fee set by the TSNZ Annual General Meeting: - 1.4.2.1 ASSOCIATIONS that shall comprise two or more clubs as defined in Clause 1.4.2.2.
-These Associations shall represent those clubs within an area agreed at the time of affiliation to TSNZ. - 1.4.2.2 INDIVIDUAL CLUBS that shall comprise a minimum of three members as defined in Clause 1.4.3.1, 1.4.3.2, 1.4.3.3, 1.4.3.4, or 1.4.3.5, and may upon payment of the affiliation fee set by the TSNZ Annual General Meeting apply to become an Affiliate of TSNZ through the local Association. - 1.4.2.3 DIRECTLY AFFILIATED CLUBS: Where there is no local Association or the local Association is not affiliated to TSNZ, subject to approval by the Executive, an individual Club may be granted the rights applying to an Association.
+These Associations shall represent those clubs within an area agreed at the time of affiliation to TSNZ. - 1.4.2.2 INDIVIDUAL CLUBS that shall comprise a minimum of three members as defined in Clause 1.4.3.1, 1.4.3.2, 1.4.3.3, 1.4.3.4, 1.4.3.5, or 1.4.3.6, and may upon payment of the affiliation fee set by the TSNZ Annual General Meeting apply to become an Affiliate of TSNZ through the local Association. - 1.4.2.3 DIRECTLY AFFILIATED CLUBS: Where there is no local Association or the local Association is not affiliated to TSNZ, subject to approval by the Executive, an individual Club may be granted the rights applying to an Association. - 1.4.3 AN ORDINARY MEMBER shall be a person who has paid the appropriate annual capitation fee set by the TSNZ Annual General Meeting and is an affiliated member of one of the bodies defined in Clauses 1.4.2.1, 1.4.2.2 or 1.4.2.3.

-- 1.4.3 AN ORDINARY MEMBER shall be a person who has paid the appropriate annual capitation fee set by the TSNZ Annual General Meeting and is an affiliated member of one of the bodies defined in Clauses 1.4.2.1, 1.4.2.2 or 1.4.2.3. - 1.4.3.1 SENIOR MEMBER any individual who does not qualify for inclusion in one of the following categories: - 1.4.3.2 JUNIOR MEMBER any individual who will be under the age of 21 on December 31st in the year of the competition. - 1.4.3.3 FAMILY MEMBER any individual related to, and residing in the same residence as a financial Senior Member. - 1.4.3.4 VETERAN MEMBER any individual, 60 years of age and over, on the 1st January in the current capitation year. - 1.4.3.5 SOCIAL MEMBER any individual who does not shoot more than a total of six times during a calendar year at a TSNZ affiliated Club and who does not participate in any TSNZ sanctioned event or competition outside of his/her nominated club. - 1.4.3.6 ELEY CHALLENGE MEMBER any Secondary School Pupil who is not a Junior Member of TSNZ who competes solely in the annual TSNZ Secondary School competition.
+- 1.4.3.1 FULL MEMBER any individual who does not qualify for inclusion in one of the following categories: - 1.4.3.2 JUNIOR MEMBER any individual who will be under the age of 21 on December 31st in the year of the competition. - 1.4.3.3 FAMILY MEMBER any individual related to, and residing in the same residence as a financial Full Member. - 1.4.3.4 VETERAN MEMBER any individual 60 years of age and over on the 1st January in the current capitation year. - 1.4.3.5 RESTRICTED MEMBER any individual who does not shoot more than a total of six times during a calendar year at a TSNZ affiliated Club and who does not participate in any TSNZ sanctioned event or competition outside of his/her nominated Club. - 1.4.3.6 SOCIAL MEMBER any individual who does not shoot. - 1.4.3.7 TSNZ CHALLENGE MEMBER any Secondary School Pupil who is not a Junior Member of TSNZ who competes solely in the annual TSNZ Secondary School competition.